spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 ## Development

-We will start from the [Spring Initializr](https://start.spring.io/) and create a Spring Cloud Task application.
+We start from the [Spring Initializr](https://start.spring.io/) and create a Spring Cloud Task application.

 Suppose a cell phone data provider needs to create billing statements for customers.
 The usage data is stored in JSON files that are stored on the file system.
 The billing solution must pull data from these files, generate the billing data from this usage data, and store it in a `BILLING_STATEMENTS` table.

-For this example we will break up the solution into 2 phases:
+For this example, we break up the solution into two phases:

-1. _billsetuptask_: The _billsetuptask_ application will be a Spring Boot application using Spring Cloud Task that will simply create the `BILL_STATEMENTS` table.
+1. `billsetuptask`: The `billsetuptask` application is a Spring Boot application that uses Spring Cloud Task to create the `BILL_STATEMENTS` table.
-1. [billrun](%currentPath%/batch-developer-guides/batch/spring-batch/): The [billrun](%currentPath%/batch-developer-guides/batch/spring-batch/) application will be a Spring Boot application using Spring Cloud Task and Spring Batch that will read usage data from a json file and price the each row and put the resulting data into the `BILL_STATEMENTS` table.
+1. [`billrun`](%currentPath%/batch-developer-guides/batch/spring-batch/): The [`billrun`](%currentPath%/batch-developer-guides/batch/spring-batch/) application is a Spring Boot application that uses Spring Cloud Task and Spring Batch to read usage data and price for each row from a JSON file and put the resulting data into the `BILL_STATEMENTS` table.

-For this section we will create a Spring Cloud Task/Boot application that will create the `BILL_STATEMENTS` table that will be used by the BillRun application.
+For this section, we create a Spring Cloud Task and Boot application that creates the `BILL_STATEMENTS` table that are used by the BillRun application.

 ![BILL_STATMENTS](images/bill_statements.png)

 ### Initializr

-Either visit the [Spring Initializr site](https://start.spring.io/) and follow the instructions below or [download the initialzr generated project directly](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&baseDir=billsetuptask&groupId=io.spring&artifactId=billsetuptask&name=Bill+Setup+Task&description=Bill+Setup+Task+Sample+App&packageName=io.spring.billsetuptask&packaging=jar&inputSearch=&style=cloud-task&style=jdbc&style=h2&style=mysql).
+Either [download the initialzr generated project directly](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&baseDir=billsetuptask&groupId=io.spring&artifactId=billsetuptask&name=Bill+Setup+Task&description=Bill+Setup+Task+Sample+App&packageName=io.spring.billsetuptask&packaging=jar&inputSearch=&style=cloud-task&style=jdbc&style=h2&style=mysql) or visit the [Spring Initializr site](https://start.spring.io/) and follow these instructions:

 1. Visit the [Spring Initialzr site](https://start.spring.io/).
 1. Select the latest release of Spring Boot.
 1. Create a new Maven project with a Group name of `io.spring` and an Artifact name of `billsetuptask`.
-1. In the Dependencies text box, type `task` to select the Cloud Task dependency.
+1. In the **Dependencies** text box, type `task` to select the Cloud Task dependency.
-1. In the Dependencies text box, type `jdbc` then select the JDBC dependency.
+1. In the **Dependencies** text box, type `jdbc` then select the JDBC dependency.
-1. In the Dependencies text box, type `h2` then select the H2 dependency.
+1. In the **Dependencies** text box, type `h2` then select the H2 dependency.
-   1. We use H2 for unit testing.
+   We use H2 for unit testing.
-1. In the Dependencies text box, type `mysql` then select mysql dependency(or your favorite database).
+1. In the **Dependencies** text box, type `mysql` then select mysql dependency(or your favorite database).
-   1. We use MySql for the runtime database.
+   We use MySql for the runtime database.
-1. Click the Generate Project button.
+1. Click the **Generate Project** button.

 Now you should `unzip` the `usbillsetuptask.zip` file and import the project into your favorite IDE.

 ### Setting up MySql

-If you don't have an instance of MySql installed available to you, you can follow these instructions to run a MySql docker image for this example.
+If you do not have an instance of MySql installed available to you, you can follow these instructions to run a MySql docker image for this example.

-1. Pull the MySql docker image
+1. Pull the MySql docker image by running the following command:

    ```bash
    docker pull mysql:5.7.25
    ```

-2. Start MySql
+2. Start MySql by running the following command:

    ```bash
    docker run -p 3306:3306 --name mysql -e MYSQL_ROOT_PASSWORD=password \